-Wide-ranging amendments to Japan's Act on Protection of Personal Information ("APPI") ("Amendments") were passed by the Diet on 3rd September 2015, and came fully into force on 30th May 2017.
-The Amendments will have a significant impact on companies holding personal information in Japan^{1,2}, and have expanded the extraterritorial application of the APPI.
+Amendments to Japan's Act on Protection of Personal Information ("APPI") ("Amendments") were passed by the Diet on 3rd September 2015; some provisions, mainly those establishing and governing the Personal Information Protection Commission ("Commission"), are in force, and it has now been announced that the remaining provisions will be implemented on 30th May 2017 ("Implementation Date"), though regulations and guidelines setting out the precise scope of some of the revisions have yet to be issued by the Commission.
+The Amendments are likely to have a significant impact on companies holding personal information in Japan^{[1][2]}, and expand the extraterritorial application of the APPI.

-This note provides a general guide to the Amendments to help companies affected by them to comply with the new regime.
+This note provides a general guide to the Amendments to help companies which may be affected by them to plan for the new regime.